flatcar/flatcar-app-minecraft/README.md

    az login
    ```
 3. **Important**: The Azure Cloud Shell environment is **temporary/ephemeral**.
 Your files or SSH keys may be lost if the shell is restarted or times out.
-   - If you generate new SSH keys in Cloud Shell, be sure to **back them up** locally; otherwise, you **won’t** be able to log into your VM later if the shell resets.
+   - If you generate new SSH keys in Cloud Shell, be sure to **back them up** locally; otherwise, you **won't** be able to log into your VM later if the shell resets.

 ---